Drought Communities Programme Extension (now closed)

 Ernst & Young Australia developed an interim methodology to inform the allocation of a $50 million DCP Extension fund announced in November 2019.
 A copy of the report is available here PDF: 1086 KB.
 The simplified model in the report was used to inform the last DCP Extension announcement in January 2020.
 This took into account a range of factors, including stricter 24-month consecutive rainfall deficiency data, economic exposure to drought in both agriculture and related downstream manufacturing, and population size with funding tiered at up to $500,000 for councils of less than 1,000 people and up to $1 million for councils with larger populations.

-The Australian Government has provided $148.5 million for Round 2 of the Drought Community Support Initiative (DCSI) to deliver financial assistance to farming households affected by drought.
+The former government provided $148.5 million for Round 2 of the Drought Community Support Initiative (DCSI) to deliver financial assistance to farming households affected by drought.

 The funding provided up to $3,000 in short-term financial assistance to eligible farmers, farm workers and suppliers/contractors facing hardship due to drought.
 Only one DCSI (Round 2) payment was allowed per household.